Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: A Theoretical Model of Institutional Leeway

-Coding the details of each state's redistricting process preserves important procedural information, compared to simply categorizing each state into a small number of groups such as ``legislature-controlled'' and ``independent commission.''
+Coding the details of each state's redistricting process preserves important procedural information, compared to categorizing each state into a small number of groups such as ``legislature-controlled'' and ``independent commission.''
 However, the detailed coding presents a challenge for causal inference, since the treatment---a state's redistricting process---is now high-dimensional.
 Out of the 87 state-decade processes we code,\footnote{Only 43 states had two or more congressional districts in the 2010 cycle; for 2020, Montana did as well, bringing the total to 44.} there are 58 distinct combinations of procedural variables, 41 of which are completely unique.

-The combination of high-dimensional treatment and limited sample size means that there may not be enough information to estimate the causal effect of changing from one specific configuration of procedural variables to another, without further assumptions.
+The combination of high-dimensional treatment and a limited sample size means that there may not be enough information to estimate the causal effect of changing from one specific configuration of procedural variables to another, without further assumptions.

-We address this methodological challenge by leveraging two basic substantive assumptions about the redistricting process: first, that each party aims to draw a map that favors it as much as possible, and second, that the parties are constrained by statutory and constitutional rules in doing so.
+We address this methodological challenge by leveraging two basic substantive assumptions about the redistricting process.
+First, each party aims to draw a map that favors it as much as possible, and second, the parties are constrained by statutory and constitutional rules in doing so.
 Specifically, we treat the redistricting process depicted in Figure~\ref{fig-game} as a sequential zero-sum game\footnote{The zero-sum assumption rules out cooperation between the parties to, e.g., protect incumbents.
-Given the role of the game here as a data summary rather than predictive model, we believe this is an acceptable limitation.} with two players---the Democratic and Republican parties---each trying to maximize the degree to which the drawn plan favors their party.
+Given the role of the game here as a summary of institutional features rather than a structural model that predicts the outcome, we believe this is an acceptable limitation.} with two players---the Democratic and Republican parties---each trying to maximize the degree to which the drawn plan favors their party.